 Future releases of the blueprint will capture developments on this issue.

 Labelling for Microsoft Teams has recently been released for general availability and will be covered in the next release of the blueprint.
-This will ensure that labels can be applied to Microsoft Teams, Office 365 Groups and SharePoint sites.
+This will ensure that labels can be applied to Microsoft Teams, Microsoft 365 groups and SharePoint sites.

 The blueprint enables cross-agency collaboration between 2 consenting agencies using Teams, SharePoint Online and Planner.

 The Teams application provides the following collaboration functionality using several Microsoft supporting products:

 - individual and group chat/instant messaging

 Collaboration between organisations assessed and operating at the same security level is straightforward.
 Collaboration between organisations operating on networks that have been assessed at different security levels presents extra considerations and risk.

 - physical security requirements and the secure creation, storage and destruction of physical artefacts.

 Considerations need to be assessed for security risk on a case-by-case basis.